 - The database is fully customizable for any type of information.

 - You can manage a lot of information in the dashboard.

 - Customizable forms for collecting and maintaining records

-- Use the shortcode to inserting a short registration form, customizable on WordPress pages, posts and…
+- Use the shortcode to insert a short registration form, customizable on WordPress pages, posts, and…

 - You will be given a registration form template to start designing.

 - Completing the registration form can direct visitors to a thank you or reward message on another page

 - Shortcode to display the search form that takes the user to the search results page